What Is Loft Insulation?

-These are some of the stuff we’ve already covered including the presence of pipes or electrical wiring in the loft which might need to be relocated or insulated.
+These are some of the things we’ve already covered - including the presence of pipes or electrical wiring in the loft which might need to be insulated or relocated.
 These are all factors that need to be considered before any work can start.

-Once that is sorted, you can easily get a quote for professionals online, but to have an idea of what an insulation job could cost, have a look at the table below.
+Once that is sorted, you can easily get a quote for professionals online.

 How Long Does It Take to Install Loft Insulation?

-This is important in case you need to be around while the professionals are at work as it gives you the opportunity to properly plan around the project.
+This is important in case you need to be around the house while the professionals are working - and gives you the opportunity to properly plan your life around the work being done.

-Also, the duration of the project is affected by a few factors, including the size of the loft and the insulation method being used.
+The time it takes is affected by a few things - including the size of your loft and the insulation method you're using.